spack/spack-gantry/docs/deploy.md

 When running Gantry within Kubernetes, you could use [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 The only requirement is that a copy of the database should exist outside the container for backup and persistence purposes.

+## Container

+When modifying the Dockerfile, keep in mind that the Python version in the container depends on the distribution (Debian).
+Google's "[distroless](https://github.com/GoogleContainerTools/distroless)" containers, which we use as a base image, do not provide a mechanism to specify a Python version (major, minor, or patch).
+Therefore, check the [Debian documentation](https://wiki.debian.org/Python) to see which  version is included in the distro and verify that all tests pass before modifying the image.

 ## Environment

 The following variables should be exposed to the container.
 Those **bolded** are required and do not have defaults set in the application.